-XIV — 1948: London, England, United Kingdom: The "austerity games", with athletes housed in barracks.
+XIV — 1948: London, England, United Kingdom: This marked the second time the Games were held in London.
+The "austerity games", with athletes housed in barracks.
 Germany and Japan, losers of World War II, were banned.
 These Games featured a breakthrough in women's sports through Dutch runner Fanny Blankers-Koen, then a 30-year-old mother of three, winning both the 100m, 200m, 80m hurdles and 4×100m relay.

 XV — 1952: Helsinki, Finland: The only appearance of Saar, then not part of West Germany.
 These Games marked the debut of Israel as well as the USSR, in its first appearance since Tsarist Russia last competed in Stockholm 1912 (previously, Soviet leaders denounced the Games as "bourgeois" and created their own "Workers Olympics").
+Also, Japan and Germany, having been banned in 1948, made their returns again, although only West Germany represented Germany as a whole.
 These Games featured an astonishingly successful performance by Hungarian athletes, as well as Czechoslovak runner Emil Zátopek winning both the 5km, 10km and marathon, as well as USA's Bob Mathias becoming the first to successfully defend his decathlon gold.
 Also among the athletes was British runner Roger Bannister, whose failure to win the 1500m event inspired him to train harder, leading him to ultimately become the very first runner to run a mile (1609 m) under four minutes in a 1954 race.

 XVI — 1956: Melbourne, Victoria, Australia / Stockholm, Sweden: First games in the southern hemisphere.
 The equestrian events were held in Stockholm due to quarantine regulations.
 Australian athletes had a field day, courtesy of runners Betty Cuthbert and Bobby Morrow both winning the 100m, 200m and 4×100m, as well freestyle swimmers Murray Rose, the first to win multiple golds since Weissmuller (400m, 1500m and 4×200m), and Dawn Fraser at the 400m and 4×100m.
 The Games also featured the debut of Soviet gymnast Larisa Latynina, who won four gold and one each of silver and bronze, as well as American discus thrower Al Oerter, who would win the first of his four discus golds — the only athlete to do so.